earthly/earthly/docs/cloud/satellites/gha-runners.md

 Satellite-based GitHub Actions runners can be enabled for a particular repository or for all repositories of a GitHub organization at once.

 The integration process requires you to be a GitHub organization or repository admin, and to provide us with a GitHub token, so we can:
-- register a webhook in your GitHub repository/organization to receive events associated to GitHub Actions jobs
+- register a webhook in your GitHub repository/organization to receive the events generated from your GitHub Actions jobs
 - create GitHub self-hosted runners on demand, to process your repository/organization jobs

 Follow the next steps to create such integrations: